qossmic/deptrac/README.md

 In this file you define (mainly) three things:

 1. The location of your source code.
-2. The layers of you application.
+2. The layers of your application.
 3. The allowed dependencies between your layers.